BrentAIICT/MSSA-SCA/DockerLab/README.md

 docker run -dit -p 80:80 mcr.microsoft.com/windows/servercore/iis
 ```

-> *Recoed the first six characters of the running container, called the container ID*
+> *Record the first six characters of the running container, called the container ID*

 ## Check the container is running